Whistleblowing Policy

 This procedure is for disclosures about matters other than a breach of your own contract of employment, which should be raised with your line manager according to the grievance procedure in your service agreement.

-Stage 3: If on conclusion of stages 1 and 2 you reasonably believe that the appropriate action has not been taken, you should report the matter to the relevant body.
-This includes:
+If on conclusion of stages 1 and 2 you reasonably believe that the appropriate action has not been taken, you should report the matter to the relevant external body.
+Examples below:

 HM Revenue & Customs